TVs are a popular appliance we all want to put in our homes. Initially, they were for just watching your favorite shows.

 Well, I did some research and have put all my findings in this article.
-Herein, I’ll cover as much as possible about the electricity usage of televisions and even provide some tips on reducing your TV’s power consumption.
-Let’s get started!
+Herein, I’ll provide all the low-down you need about the electricity usage of televisions.
+I’ll even provide some tips on reducing your TV’s power consumption.

 How Many Amps Does a Television Use?